 The scheme is open to teams from every corner of the University, and we have a specific scheme for labs.

-There is also the opportunity for students to get involved through the Green Impact Project Assistant (GIPA) role, this involves a half-day of training in first semester and requires roughly an hour of work per week, this is an excellent opportunity to get involved with the scheme and this year will see a Studnet Led Team carrying out a University wide project, tranitioning into the new engagament scheme which will replace Green Impact next year.
+There is also the opportunity for students to get involved through the Green Impact Project Assistant (GIPA) role, this involves a half-day of training in first semester and requires roughly an hour of work per week, this is an excellent opportunity to get involved with the scheme and this year will see a Studnet Led Team carrying out a University wide project.

 The scheme gives the structure to make positive change while being very flexible and enabling you to tailor what actions you take to your department or office.
 It works by completing actions (or ‘Green Impact criteria‘), which feed in directly to the aims of the Sustainability Strategy, and the more you complete, the higher the award you receive at our awards ceremony in June!